IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 Look at the first mosaic in the report ("Voxel-wise average of BOLD time-series, zoomed-in covering just the brain") and especially the extreme slices (bottom and top of the brain) and the sagittal mosaic, which allows you to see quickly whether or not the area covered by the study is entirely covered.

 A bad coverage can be problematic for the normalisation of the image in a common space such as the MNI (see "Spatial normalization of the anatomical image" mosaic).
 Note that, in MRIQC, the normalisation performed is "quick and dirty" (without using anatomical image).
-If the normalisation is bad in MRIQC, it will be necessary ti check carefully the outputs of the normalisation performed in the analyses but not necessary to exclud the image.
+If the normalisation is bad in MRIQC, it will be necessary to check carefully the outputs of the normalisation performed in the analyses but not necessary to exclud the image.

 ![fMRI coverage](images/qc_fmri_coverage.png "fMRI coverage")